Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 “If you’re going to be late, always file an extension,” Flores says.

-If you owe the IRS $2,000 and fail to file your return by the Tax Day, here are three possible examples of what could happen:
+If you owe the IRS $2,000 and fail to file your return by Tax Day, here are two possible examples of what could happen:

 Example No. 1